jrf0110/leFunc/README.md

     getItems("4f3ae2e3c3e54c2b90000072", {date: {$lt: new Date()}} function(error, result){});
     // output: This is the THREE parameter function!

-You can define as many overloads as you want with as many combinations of types as you want.
+You can define as many overloads as you want with as many combinations of types as you want and leFunc will figure out which function you wanted to use based on the parameters.

 ## Binding